Back to the home page

 Linux Mint is also entirely free of cost, which is of course an advantage in times of (personal) economic crisis....
 Linux Mint doesn't generate any direct sort of income.
 It's funded only by advertising on its website and support forum, and by sponsoring and donations.

-Linux Mint Xfce is the ideal alternative for the Windows 7, XP and Vista on your computer.
-Because Windows 7, XP and Vista aren't supported anymore, which renders them much too insecure for the internet.
+Linux Mint Xfce is the ideal alternative for the Windows 7 on your computer.
+Because Windows 7 isn't supported anymore, which renders it much too insecure for the internet.

 Contents of this page: